-The pilot knows what he’s doing, I keep reminding myself.
+The pilot knows what he’s doing.
 Sure, it may seem like we’re so close to the mountain that one big gust of wind would be enough to slam our tiny plane into the hillside, but I know that cannot really be true.

-I’d gone flightseeing once before, in Alaska, and while that was fun, our views of Mt.
-McKinley and the other peaks in Denali National Park were from way, way above.
+I’ve gone flightseeing once before, in Alaska, and while that was fun, our views of Mt.
+Denali and the other peaks in Denali National Park were from way, way above.

 This time, we’re right in the heart of the mountain range.
-I’m here with two other travel writers in Kluane National Park, a massive park in southern Yukon that stretches all the way to the Alaska border.
+I’m here in Canada’s Kluane National Park, a massive park in southern Yukon that stretches all the way to the Alaska border.
 And the pilot is flying between the mountain peaks, giving us a chance to see them from very close range.

 The first part of the flight with Kluane Glacier Air Tours takes us over hilly, grassy terrain along the river.
 During this part of the flight, we excitedly scan the ground below for any signs of bears or moose or other wildlife, but luck isn’t with us on this day.